Incept5/incept5-supa-starter/README.md

 # Incept5 Supabase Starter

-A fullstack project template using Supabase for authentication, Quarkus for the backend API, and prepared for a frontend implementation.
+A fullstack project template using Supabase for authentication, Quarkus for the backend API, and React for the frontend.

 ## Project Structure